cpsolver/open-street-map-processing/README.md

-Open-source software gets single-location restaurants, bakeries, bookstores, etc. from Open Street Map planet data.
-Also gets named street intersections, and cities.
+<b>BizAt</b> is open-source software that gets single-location restaurants, cafes, bakeries, bookstores, etc., and cities and intersections from the Open Street Map planet database.
 ====================

 Software license